tstampfel/angular-ionic2-myworkouts/README.md

 2. ionic serve

-You will need to make your account at MLAB to receive some values. https://mlab.com/
+You will need to make your own account at MLAB to receive some values. https://mlab.com/